HouseSigma: changing the game

 The role of a Realtor is not (and should never be) an order taker, or comparable provider like HouseSigma.
 The role of a Realtor should be:

-- an advisor- to advise clients on the right pricing strategy, the right time of years to sell a house, the right price
+• an advisor- to advise clients on the right pricing strategy, the right time of years to sell a house, the right price to offer on a house

-- to provide specific personal details like proximity to the best restaurants in Guelph, parks in Guelph and even things to do in Guelph.
+• to provide specific local nuances like proximity to the best restaurants in Guelph, parks in Guelph and even things to do in Guelph.

 These opinions are not something an app can provide as easily, especially when you aren’t familiar with the market.

 Beth and Ryan Waller are Guelph Real Estate Agents.
-You can contact them here for more information.
+Get in touch!